FOSS-Archives/Bare-License/README.md

 ### Rationale

-This license has proven useful for code that is intended for developers to use as reference, teaching samples, examples, or templates that other developers may modify for their own purposes.
+This license may also be useful for code that is intended for developers to use as reference, teaching samples, examples, or base templates that other developers may modify for their own other purposes.

 In many of these cases, the initial developer may not want to impose even the cost of attribution, or the use cases may not be conducive to attribution.
+While wanting the benefits of MIT-N Style terms.

-The CC0 and various "do what you want" licenses and various public domain dedications may be less attractive to the initial developer for various reasons (i.e., a license is preferable to a public domain dedication).
-The MIT license with all the attribution requirement language removed also addresses this need.
+The CC0 and various "do what you want" licenses and various public domain dedications may be less attractive to the initial developer for various reasons (i.e., a bare license is preferable to other license domains) The MIT license with all the attribution requirement language removed also addresses this need.
+In the same way that ISC Licenses (+Rights afforded after the Berne Convention) could, if similarly modified.

 ### Additional Information

-While researching prior to publishing this repo, we discovered
+While researching prior to publishing this repo, an alternative option was discovered
-<https://romanrm.net/mit-zero>, which is an independent prior
+<https://romanrm.net/mit-zero>, which is an independent
-formulation and publication of the same idea.
+formulation and publication of a similar idea.